-Bus – For long distance buses, it is advised you use buses from the government bus stations.
-Eastern Bus terminal serves the eastern gulf coast with destinations including Ko Samet, Pattaya, Rayong and Chanthaburi.
-Northern and Northeastern Bus terminal serves northern Thailand destinations whilst the Souther Bus station serves souther islands such as Phuket, Krabi, Hat Yai and Kanchanaburi.
+Bus – For long-distance buses to Bangkok and beyond, it is advised you use buses from the government bus stations.
+Eastern Bus terminal serves the eastern gulf coast with destinations including Ko Samet, Pattaya, Rayong, and Chanthaburi.
+Northern and Northeastern Bus terminal serves northern Thailand destinations whilst the Souther Bus station serves southern islands such as Phuket, Krabi, Hat Yai and Kanchanaburi.

-Train – The State Railway of Thailand offer trains from Hualamphong, the cities main station.
+Train – The State Railway of Thailand offers trains from Hualamphong, the city’s main station.
 Again, ignore touts and travel agencies at the station.

 How to get around Bangkok

 Taxis are the quickest and most convenient way to get around Bangkok – in the morning and late evening.
 Traffic can be unpredictable so leave with plenty of time if you need to get somewhere by a set time.

 Check your taxi driver uses the meter as many may avoid doing so if they see your a tourist and during our stay, some even stopped at a tailoring store; insisting we check out the store to avoid a pricey fare.